-GCG’s Q4 2020 Healthcare Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q4 2021 Healthcare Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- Based on a representative set of publicly traded companies in the Healthcare industry, public companies traded at an average multiple of 14.7x EBITDA and 3.4x revenue.
+- Based on a representative set of publicly traded companies in the Healthcare industry, public companies traded at an average multiple of 14.4x EBITDA and 3.4x revenue.
 Additionally, one of the strongest sectors in the Healthcare industry was Medical Equipment with a median multiple of 20.2x EBITDA.

 Click here for the full update.